gaurav15gkgk/movie-app-backend/README.md

 #### Project Setup
-1. Clone this repo
+1. Clone this repo.
-2. Create an .env file
+2. Create an .env file.
-3. Create an aws account and create a S3 bucket and give it a private access and then make a contract so that we can read and write the objects of the image and then create an user through IAM panel and enforce that contract
+3. Create an aws account and create a S3 bucket and give it a private access and then make a contract so that we can read and write the objects of the image and then create an user through IAM panel and enforce that contract.

 4. Create the following environment variables
    1. MONGODB_URI : MongoDB connection string